ronnyhota/Oscar-Leading-Actress-API/README.md

 If I had more time, here's what I'd improve:
 - Add more Oscar categories (Best Actor, Best Director, Best Picture)
-- Use a real database instead of a Python file
 - Make better error messages
+- Add a search feature where you can search by year or movie title
 - Add more tests to test out accuracy (even though I am very confident)

 ## Links